Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: VR-WIBA generalized master equation

-The non-diagonal elements have been defined as the TLS kernels corresponding to the motion into the sublattices.
-These elements of the kernel matrix are taken within different approximation schemes, according to the populations they connect in the GME.
-Specifically, on the basis of the approximations made, they are classified as follows \begin{itemize} \item If the DVR states $k$ and $j$ belong to different wells, i.e. $(k,j)=(1,3),(3,1),(1,4),(4,1),(2,3),(3,2),(2,4),(4,2)$, the corresponding kernel is a NIBA kernel $K_{kj}^{N}(t)$. \item If the DVR states $k$ and $j$ belong to the same well, i.e $(k,j)=(1,2),(2,1),(3,4),(4,3)$, the nonlocal correlations can be, in principle, taken into account to any accuracy.
-We use the WIBA scheme for these intra-well kernels.
-In this scheme they consist of a NIBA plus a beyond-NIBA part

-If we set to zero the beyond-NIBA correction in these \emph{intra-well kernels} we obtain the gNIBA scheme for the DDS discussed in Ref.~\cite{ThorwartPRL2000}. \end{itemize} The explicit expressions for the kernels are given in Appendix~\ref{vrwiba-kernels}.\\ At strong damping, in the incoherent regime (see Sec.~\ref{phase diagram}), the populations evolve on time scales larger than the time intervals over which the gNIBA kernels are substantially different form zero.
-This observation suggests that it is appropriate to cast the gNIBA GME into the Markov approximate master equation form
+In the VR-WIBA scheme the kernels $K_{kj}$ are hence as follows: \begin{itemize} \item If the states $|Q_{k}\rangle$ and $|Q_{j}\rangle$ connected by $K_{kj}$ belong to different wells then the corresponding kernel is a NIBA kernel $K_{kj}^{N}(t)$. \item If $|Q_{k}\rangle$ and $|Q_{j}\rangle$ belong to the same well then a WIBA kernel, which consists of a NIBA plus a beyond-NIBA part $K_{kj}^{W}(t)=K_{kj}^{N}(t)+K_{kj}^{BN}(t)$, is used.
+Setting to zero the beyond-NIBA correction in these intrawell kernels amounts to use the gNIBA~\cite{Grifoni1996,Thorwart2001} scheme for the full system. \end{itemize} The explicit expressions for the kernels are given in Appendix~\ref{vrwiba-kernels}.\\ At strong coupling and high temperature, in the incoherent regime where the gNIBA is appropriate (see Sec.~\ref{phase diagram}), populations evolve on time scales larger than the time intervals over which the gNIBA kernels substantially differ from zero.
+This observation suggests that we cast Eq.~(\ref{GME}) into the Markov approximated master equation form